Rui Gomes (politician)

 Rui Augusto Gomes (born 21 September 1958) is an East Timorese politician, administrator and academic.
-He is the incumbent Minister of Finance, serving since November 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From November 2020 to July 2023, he was the Minister of Finance, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Previously, he was Minister for Planning and Finance in the earlier VII Constitutional Government.

 He has also worked as an economic adviser and Chief of Staff to the President of East Timor, in various capacities for the United Nations Development Programme (UNDP) and as a university lecturer.

 Early life and career

 Gomes was born in Dili, Portuguese Timor (now East Timor).
 He holds a PhD in Development Economics from London South Bank University in the United Kingdom, and has worked and researched for many years in the areas of economic development, poverty reduction and human development.

 As of 1998, he was a lecturer at the University of Porto.
 He has also been the Economic Specialist at the UNDP Resource Center based in Bangkok, and Assistant Country Director of UNDP Timor-Leste.